 How To Use LeetCode For Data Science SQL Interviews

 Is LeetCode built for data science interview preparation?
-Let’s find out!
+Let’s find out with an in-depth analysis of the platform and compare it to StrataScratch.

 LeetCode is the de facto and primary educational platform for people preparing for software development and software engineer (SWE) interviews, as well as for people looking to upskill their software development skills in general.
 According to their site, in two short years after launch, they reached over 1 million users on their platform.
 LeetCode has all the coding questions you could want to prepare for your software engineering interviews and includes over 1050 questions that test for different technical concepts like data structures and search algorithms.
 So, is LeetCode designed to prepare for data science interviews?
 Let’s find out.